-The idea of retiring to another country may be appealing, but don’t make any decisions until you carefully consider how living abroad will affect your lifestyle and your finances.
+The idea of retiring in another country may be appealing, but don’t do so before weighing how living abroad will affect your lifestyle and finances.

-The cost of living often is cheaper outside the U.S., but there are many other issues to consider.
-They include your ability to adapt to a foreign culture, overcoming language barriers and finding access to quality health care.
+The cost of living can be cheaper outside the U.S., but there are many other issues to consider.
+They include your ability to adapt to a foreign culture, overcome language barriers and find access to quality health care.
 You’ll also need to adjust to living far away from friends and family members.

 “To move to a place just because you think you can get by cheaply isn’t a good motivation,” says Kathleen Peddicord, author of “How to Retire Overseas: Everything You Need to Know to Live Well (for Less) Abroad.”

 Good candidates for living abroad have a strong sense of adventure and curiosity about other countries, she adds.
-What follows are seven things to consider before you decide to retire in a foreign country.
+Following are some things to consider before deciding to retire in a foreign country.